lief-project/LIEF/doc/sphinx/tutorials/11_macho_modification.rst

 As explained in the talk about format modification [1]_, one way to inject code within the memory space of a program is to force the loader to load a library (that was not previously linked) that contains a constructor function.

-For a Mach-O binary, is can be achieved by adding one of these load commands:
+For a Mach-O binary, it can be achieved by adding one of these load commands:

   * :attr:`~lief.MachO.LOAD_COMMAND_TYPES.ID_DYLIB`
   * :attr:`~lief.MachO.LOAD_COMMAND_TYPES.LOAD_DYLIB`